ndrewtl/airspace-jekyll/_posts/2017-03-15-mixed-models.md

 <center><img src="{{ site.baseurl }}/img/mm-2.png" alt="Img" style="width: 800px;"/></center>

-Ok, so both from the linear model and from the plot it seems like bigger dragons do better in our intelligence test.
-That seems a bit odd, size shouldn't really affect the test scores.
+Okay, so both from the linear model and from the plot, it seems like bigger dragons do better in our intelligence test.
+That seems a bit odd: size shouldn't really affect the test scores.

-But...
-Are the assumptions met?
+But... are the assumptions met?

-Plot the residuals - the red line should be nearly flat, like the dashed grey line:
+Plot the residuals: the red line should be nearly flat, like the dashed grey line:

 ```r
 plot(basic.lm, which = 1)  # not perfect...